Synopsis/OpenTimelineIO-AVFoundation/README.md

 - Enable robust support for transitions / effects metadata to be passed between AVFoundation and OTIO
     - This requires thinking deeply how to support transitions and effects, and the infrasturcture required (custom instructions, composition renderers, etc).
     - Input welcome!

-- Leverage TimecodeKit to enable Asset reading of TimeCode values and populating our OpenTimelineIO `RationalTimes` with Timecode Offsets as per best practice.

-- Follow a best practices guide to facilitate working export to various NLEs successfully.

 ## FAQ